plotly/choreographer/README.md

 # Choreographer

-`choreographer` allows remote control of browsers from Python.
+choreographer allows remote control of browsers from Python.
 It was created to support image generation from browser-based charting tools, but can be used for other purposes as well.

 ## Wait—I Thought This Was Kaleido?

 [Kaleido][kaleido] is a cross-platform library for generating static images of plots.
-The existing implementation includes a custom build of Chrome, which has proven very difficult to maintain.
+The original implementation included a custom build of Chrome, which has proven very difficult to maintain.
 In contrast,
 this package uses the Chrome binary on the user's machine